NatashaDiane/GoogleBooksApp/README.md

 # GoogleBooksApp

+A fully functional Android application for book lovers out there, like me!

 Application characteristics:
 Integrates with GoogleBooks API to get information about different kind of books depending on what the user searches for, by title or by author's name.